guluc3m/uc3m-thesis-ieee-typst/lib.typ

 /// - license (bool): Whether to include the CC BY-NC-ND 4.0 license.
 /// - epigraph (dictionary, none): A short quote that guided you through the writting of the thesis, your degree, or your life.
 Consists of `quote` (of type `content`), the body or text itself, `author` (of type `str`), the author of the quote and, optionally, `source` (of type `str`), where the quote was found.
 /// - abstract (dictionary): A short and precise representation of the thesis content.
 Consists of `body` (of type `content`), the main text, and `keywords`, an array of key terms (of type `str`) (see [IEEE Taxonomy](https://www.ieee.org/content/dam/ieee-org/ieee/web/org/pubs/ieee-taxonomy.pdf)).
+/// - english-abstract (dictionary): An english translation of the abstract.
+Compulsory for spanish works, invalid for english ones.
 /// - acknowledgements (content, none): Text where you give thanks to everyone that helped you.
 /// - doc (content): Thesis contents.
 ///